 “Service Limitations” means the specified limitations to Customer’s use of the Services as applicable to the category of Subscription the Customer selects on purchase, as may be specified in this Agreement, on the Gearset Website and/or the applicable Order Form;

-“Services” means access to and use of the Software, the Support Services, and any other services provided by Gearset, as subscribed for by Customer in accordance with the terms of this Agreement, as more particularly described in the Documentation, and subject to any Service Limitations;
+“Services” means access to and use of the Software, the Support Services, and any other services provided by Gearset (including any Pilots or Free Version), as subscribed for or otherwise used by Customer in accordance with the terms of this Agreement, as more particularly described in the Documentation, and subject to any Service Limitations;

 “Software” means the online software-as-a-service solution(s) provided by Gearset, including any updates, upgrades and patches released for them by Gearset;